MiaTothova/Mission-of-Faith/README.md

 * Located in Ennis Co.
 Clare and surrounding area
 * Christian or is curious about Christianity
 * Values involvement in the local community
+#### The website will help clients to:
+* Navigate easily through the website
+* Find the contact and location
+* Learn about the church and its pastors
+* Find the specific days of programs that are run each week
+* Use the form provided to request a call back or ask aquestion
+* See Images of its church community from past events

+### User Stories
+1. As a new visitor, I want to know what the website is about.
+2. As a new visitor, I want to learn about the aim of the website, what it is about and who runs the congregation.
+3. As a new visitor, I want to know what the usual program schedule is.
+4. As a new visitor, I want to connect to any social media pages the church has.
+5. As a new visitor, I want to see the best way to contact the church.